English land law: Mortgages and security

 The most relevant protective measure at common law today is the right of borrowers to cancel mortgages if they were misrepresented about the mortgage's terms, or if they entered agreements because of undue influence.
 In the leading case, Royal Bank of Scotland v Etridge, a group of appeals all involved a husband allegedly pressuring his wife into signing a mortgage agreement with a bank, where security was over the family home.
 The House of Lords agreed that undue influence would make a contract voidable, and if a bank should have realised this possibility, it could not enforce the mortgage agreement against the spouse's share of the home.
 Accordingly, if banks wished to ensure valid mortgages they would need to have confirmation from an independent solicitor that the spouse fully understood the transaction.
 This ruling was intended to eliminate cases where people do not understand the consequences of mortgages.
 Alternatively, if despite independent advice, a spouse is still unduly influenced or is misrepresented the facts, he or she will have no recourse against a bank selling the home, but may have a claim against the solicitor for professional negligence.
 Beyond common law, there are three main kinds of statutory protection.
 First, the Financial Services and Markets Act 2000 codified a system of licensing for mortgage lenders.
-The Financial Conduct Authority maintains a Code of Practice and enforces compliance with the threat of license withdrawal.
+The Financial Conduct Authority maintains a Code of Practice and enforces compliance with the threat of licence withdrawal.
 Second, the Consumer Credit Act 1974 empowers the Office of Fair Trading to engage in similar regulation of the second mortgage market.
 Third, the content of mortgage is regulated by ordinary consumer contract protection in the Unfair Terms in Consumer Contracts Regulations 1999.
 The general thrust of the law is to ensure complete transparency, and to cancel extortionate credit agreements, so that consumers know what they are getting, and do not get an unfair bargain.